Students as Partners Program (SaPP)

 Projects must:

-- Not have any responsibilities or tasks that could or should be assigned to a TA.
+- Not have any responsibilities or tasks that could or should be assigned to a TA

-Protocol & Procedures
+Protocol and Procedures

-Faculty, Instructors, and staff members interested in this program are encouraged to identify an undergraduate student partner that they feel that they can collaborate with.
-This may be a student who has successfully completed a course that they have taught, a student they have worked with before, or a student who has expressed interest in collaborating with them.
+- Faculty, instructors and staff members interested in this program are encouraged to identify an undergraduate student partner that they feel that they can collaborate with.
+This may be a student who has successfully completed a course that they have taught, a student they have worked with before or a student who has expressed interest in collaborating with them.

+- Most projects will involve one staff partner and one student partner.
 If a project may require more than one student partner, please discuss with us before applying.

-Teaching and Learning Services, and the Future Learning Lab will not vet or select student partners – this is the sole responsibility of the instructors/staff members.
-Students interested in the SaPP are encouraged to approach instructors with whom they would be interested in working.
+- The Future Learning Lab will not vet or select student partners – this is the sole responsibility of the instructors/staff members.

-Once an instructor/staff member has identified and selected a student partner, they should discuss expectations and project scope together.
-Responsibilities, goals, and communication methods should be established by both partners.
+- Once an instructor/staff member has identified and selected a student partner, they should discuss expectations and project scope together.
+Responsibilities, goals and communication methods should be established by both partners.

-When both partners have a clear understanding of the project, the partners should collaboratively complete the online application form.
+- When both partners have a clear understanding of the project, the partners should collaboratively complete the online application form.

-The staff partner should lead the submission of the application, and lead the discussions about the project.
+- The staff partner should lead the submission of the application, and lead the discussions about the project.
 The student’s role is to partner with the staff member to provide specific assistance and perspective to support their teaching.

-At the beginning of their project, student partners will be added to a SaPP and I-CUREUS Brightspace course, where they will access FUSION.
-Details about payment, project timing, and capstones is shared with student partners through the Brightspace course.
-Students are responsible for submitting their partnership’s capstone through the Brightspace Dropbox.
+- At the beginning of their project, student partners will be added to a SaPP and I-CUREUS Brightspace course, where they will access FUSION.
+Details about payment, project timing and capstones are shared with student partners through the Brightspace course.

 Funding